dekoza/mtgpl/CLB.rst

    Fireball deals X damage divided evenly, rounded down, among any number of targets.

-:mtgtip:`Ganax, Astral Hunter<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/f/9f5bb319-29b2-4a7c-82e9-f8b5e47909a1.jpg?1653353667|https://scryfall.com/card/clb/176/ganax-astral-hunter?utm_source=api>`
+:mtgtip:`Ganax, Astral Hunter<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/f/9f5bb319-29b2-4a7c-82e9-f8b5e47909a1.jpg?1654590119|https://scryfall.com/card/clb/176/ganax-astral-hunter?utm_source=api>`
    Flying

-   Whenever Ganax, Astral Hunter or another Dragon you control enters the battlefield, create a Treasure token.
+   Whenever Ganax, Astral Hunter or another Dragon enters the battlefield under your control, create a Treasure token.
 (It's an artifact with "|tap|, Sacrifice this artifact: Add one mana of any color.")

    Choose a Background (You can have a Background as a second commander.)